codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/conditionals-and-logic-boolean-methods.md

 ```

 [Click here to remove highlights](open_file code/ch05/DigitUtil.java panel=0)
-To compile and run the code, press the "Run!"
+To compile and run the code, press the "Run!" button.
 {Run!}(sh .guides/bg.sh javac code/ch05/DigitUtil.java java -cp code/ch05/ DigitUtil 3)
  The first line displays `true` because 2 is a single-digit number.
 The second line sets `bigFlag` to `true`, because 17 is *not* a single-digit number.